aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/licensing-and-formatting/add-custom-error/_index.md

 ### 3. Is Aspose.Slides for .NET suitable for both beginners and experienced developers?
    Absolutely!
 Aspose.Slides for .NET provides a user-friendly interface that caters to both newcomers and seasoned developers.

-### 4. Where can I find official documentation for Aspose.Slides for .NET?
+### 4. Where can I find documentation for Aspose.Slides for .NET?
-   You can refer to the [official documentation](https://reference.aspose.com/slides/net/) for detailed information and examples.
+   You can refer to the [documentation](https://reference.aspose.com/slides/net/) for detailed information and examples.

 ### 5. How can I obtain a temporary license for Aspose.Slides for .NET?
    To get a temporary license, visit the [temporary license page](https://purchase.aspose.com/temporary-license/) on the Aspose website.